microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-extra-sensor-guides/ttn_tutorial.md

 2. Click on the `Run in Postman` button to install Postman on you computer and automatically load in our Postman API collection and environment.
 **If that fails**, go to [the Postman website](https://www.getpostman.com/){:target="_blank"} to install Postman manually, then download and import the collection and environment from our [API documentation page](../../generic-rest-api){:target="_blank"}.

-3. Open Postman on your computer to see the microshare collection.
+3. Open Postman on your computer to see the Microshare® collection.
 You can select and manage environment from the top right of your Postman app.
 To use the token generation calls, you need to identify yourself with your username, password and an APIkey.

-**To get a microshare APIkey:**
+**To get a Microshare® APIkey:**

-4. Log in your [microshare account](https://app.microshare.io){:target="_blank"}
+4. Log in your [Microshare® account](https://app.microshare.io){:target="_blank"}
 5. Go to `Manage -> Keys.`
 6. Click `CREATE NEW APP` and give a friendly name to your APIkey (why not "HackIoT"?).
 5. Once the key is created, , click on the value in the API KEY (CLIENT ID) section to copy it to your clipboard.
 (See the screenshots below)